mislam123/ContractTesting_PactFlow/README.md

 ========================================
 Check out the brunch {step 1}

+We need to first create an HTTP client to make the calls to our provider service:

+Simple Consumer

+The Consumer has implemented the product service client which has the following:

+GET /products - Retrieve all products
+GET /products/{id} - Retrieve a single product by ID The diagram below highlights the interaction for retrieving a product with ID 10:

 At first, we can check the configaration is set up in consumer ....
     \\consumer\src\main\java\com\freddie\pact\consumer\configaration\ConsumerConfiguration.java